Francis Biddle: Early life and education

-Early career
+Career

-Biddle first worked as a private secretary (i.e. a law clerk) to Supreme Court Justice Oliver Wendell Holmes Jr. from 1911 to 1912.
+Biddle first worked as a private secretary to Supreme Court Justice Oliver Wendell Holmes Jr. from 1911 to 1912.
 He spent the next 27 years by practicing law in Philadelphia, Pennsylvania.
 In 1912, he supported the presidential candidacy of former US President Theodore Roosevelt's renegade Bull Moose Party.
 He was a special assistant to the United States Attorney for the Eastern District of Pennsylvania from 1922 to 1926.

 During World War I he served as Private in the United States Army from October 23 to November 30, 1918.
-After he enlisted, he was detailed to the Field Artillery Central Officer's training school at Camp Taylor, Kentucky but saw no combat in the war's end.
+After he enlisted, he was detailed to the Field Artillery Central Officer's training school at Camp Taylor, Kentucky but the war ended during his training and he was discharged.

 Roosevelt administration

 In the 1930s, Biddle was appointed to a number of important governmental roles.
 In 1934 President Franklin D. Roosevelt nominated him to become Chairman of the National Labor Relations Board.
 On February 9, 1939, Roosevelt nominated Biddle to the United States Court of Appeals for the Third Circuit, to a seat vacated by Joseph Buffington.
 The United States Senate confirmed Biddle on February 28, 1939, and he received his commission on March 4, 1939.
 He served only one year in the role before resigning on January 22, 1940, to become the United States Solicitor General.
 This also turned out to be a short-lived position when Roosevelt nominated him to the position of Attorney General of the United States in 1941.
 During this time he also served as chief counsel to the Special Congressional Committee to Investigate the Tennessee Valley Authority from 1938 to 1939.